How to Start a Vintage Rental Business

 Storage and other considerations

-When you’re starting a business that is heavy on inventory, the biggest issue you’ll run into is storage.
+When you’re starting an event business that is heavy on inventory, the biggest issue you’ll run into is storage.
 Many people start their businesses out of their garage (there is nothing wrong with this!), and then quickly find that their inventory has taken over their home, and they can’t find anything.
 Decide early on how much you want to grow to begin with, and make a plan to scale your business.
 Let yourself know that once you’ve attained a certain amount in sales, you’ll look for a storage unit or alternative meeting and storage space.

 Once you begin to add furniture to your collection, you may want to consider a small warehouse space that has an office section where you can meet with clients and also do mock setups of decor.
 Three tier, industrial-grade shelving is a lifesaver when you get to this point.
 These allow you to put light items/boxes on top, chairs on the middle shelf, and couches on bottom.